Azure/azure-notificationhubs-ios/README.md

 To get started with the SDK, you need to configure your Azure Notification Hub with your Apple credentials.
 To integrate the SDK, you will need the name of the hub as well as a connection string from your Access Policies.
 Note that you only need the "Listen" permission to intercept push notifications.

-YOu can then import the headers for Swift:
+You can then import the headers for Swift:

 ```swift
 import WindowsAzureMessaging